vaibhavsrkt/SparkKafkaOrdersPipeline/README.md

 This repository contains a production-style real-time data pipeline built using Apache Kafka and Apache Spark Structured Streaming.
 The project simulates e-commerce order events, ingests them via Kafka, processes them using Spark, and persists them into Bronze, Silver, and Gold layers using Parquet.

-This project is designed specifically for Data Engineering job preparation and portfolio showcase.

 ## Architecture Overview

 Kafka (Order Events)